 One thing that macro-influencers have that micro-influencers don’t is massive reach.
-Although micro-influencers have a significant following, their reach is nothing like that of macro-influencers.
+Although micro-influencers have a decent number of followers, their reach on social media is nothing like that of macro-influencers.

 Ancestry would likely have to use at least 20 micro-influential YouTubers, (with 10,000 to 100,000 subscribers), to generate a similar level of reach.

 Despite the high level of reach macro-influencers offer, the cost of working with them makes them less accessible.
-Especially for startups and small businesses with limited budgets.
+Especially for startups and small businesses, who have limited influencer marketing budgets.

 What do these differences in cost really mean for your influencer marketing campaign?

 Let’s say an Instagram macro-influencer with 300,000 followers charges you $1,000 for one sponsored post.
 For the cost of that one post, you could work with four micro-influencers with around 100,000 followers each.